Built for ERP integrators

 PO approval workflow

-As a controller, I want purchase orders above EUR 5,000 routed for approval before commitment.
+Route purchase orders above EUR 5,000 for approval before commitment.

 - Amount threshold checked